puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 ## The Puppet agent

-The puppet agent is the piece of the Puppet setup that lives on the systems you want to manage.
+The Puppet agent is the piece of the Puppet setup that lives on the systems you want to manage.
 Whenever the Puppet agent runs, it asks the Puppet master for a catalog—a description of what its system should look like.
 It compares this catalog to the actual state of the system, then makes any changes needed to make the actual state match the state described in the catalog.

 The Learning VM already has a Puppet master pre-installed.
-To complete the picture and try out a puppet run, we'll need to install the Puppet agent on the new node the we set up for this quest.
-The Puppet master hosts an install script you can easily grab and run from your agent nodes.
+To try out a Puppet agent run, we'll need to install the Puppet agent on the new node the we set up for this quest.
+The Puppet master hosts an install script you can easily run from your agent node that can connect to it.

 <div class = "lvm-task-number"><p>Task 3:</p></div>